-The Group is working with the Borneo Child Aid Society, Sabah (Humana) in Sandakan to provide basic education and care for children of foreign plantation workers, who are unable to enroll in the Malaysian national schools.
-The Cepatwawasan-Humana Education Resource Centre currently has 98 (2020:73) students, the majority of whom consists of our workers' children.
+In addition, the Group is partnering with the Borneo Child Aid Society, Sabah (Humana) to provide basic education and care to the children of foreign plantation workers who are unable to enroll in Malaysian national schools.
+The Cepatwawasan-Humana Education Resource Centre currently has 101 (2021:98) students, the majority of whom consists of our workers' children.
 The Group has also built a new learning centre in its estate located in Beaufort, Sabah.
 Once again, this centre is catering to plantation workers' children who are unable to attend Malaysian national schools.
 This centre offers classes based on the Indonesian curriculum in preparation for the children's future repatriation to their home country.
-In 2021, the number of students attending this learning centre was 36 (2020:58).
+In 2022, the number of students attending this learning centre was 38 (2021:36).

-This Statement is made in accordance with the resolution of the Board of Directors passed on 24 February 2022.
+This Statement is made in accordance with the resolution of the Board of Directors passed on 17 April 2023.